 Ireland adopted the Convention in 2018.
 This means that Ireland has made a commitment to protect and promote the rights of disabled people.
 Ireland must also report and be monitored on how well it is implementing the Convention, and in 2021 Ireland will submit its first report.

 Mental Health Reform held 3 consultations and an information webinar on the UNCRPD in March 2021.

 We were joined by the public to discuss health, access to justice, work and employment, awareness raising, and other issues.
-The experiences we collected during these consultations will be used to build a strong Mental Health Reform submission to the Initial State report on the UNCRPD.
+The experiences we collected during these consultations were used to build a strong Mental Health Reform submission to the Initial State Report on the UNCRPD.

 We would like to sincerely thank everyone who shared their experience of living with psychosocial disability in Ireland during these forums.

-If you would like further information on our work on the UN Convention on the Rights of Persons with Disabilities (UNCRPD), please contact Elisa O’Donovan at eodonovan@
+If you would like further information on our work on the UNCRPD, please contact Elisa O’Donovan at eodonovan@

 Mental Health Reform are a funded member of the newly established Disability Participation and Consultation Network (DPCN).This Network has been established to ensure that persons with disabilities have input into making policy and laws in Ireland.
 Inclusion Ireland is leading the development of the Network, in partnership with AsIAm, the Coalition of Disabled Person’s Organisations, Disability Federation Ireland, and Mental Health Reform.